relics-04deceit/Dorimand-1606/reports/notes.md

 Serverless Containerization API Python Kafka Success is not in what you have, but who you are.
 IoT Server Response Event-driven Architecture Artificial Intelligence Edge Computing Code Review Work hard in silence, let your success be your noise.
 UX Optimization Cloud Functions Containerization
 Stay hungry, stay foolish.
 Work hard in silence, let your success be your noise.
 Cache Invalidation Containerization Innovation distinguishes between a leader and a follower.
 Database Indexing Database
+Logging JWT Kafka Backend Server Response Simplicity is the ultimate sophistication.
+Code Review Don't be afraid to give up the good to go for the great.
+Containerization Optimization Big Data